amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.0-draft.rst

 Output
 ======

-Output data from Amanzi is currently organized into three specific elements: `"Vis`", `"Checkpoint`", and `"Observations`".
+Output data from Amanzi is currently organized into three specific elements: `"Vis`", `"Checkpoint`", `"Observations`", and `"Walkabout Data`".
 Each of these is controlled in different ways, reflecting their intended use.

 * `"Vis`" is intended to represent snapshots of the solution at defined instances during the simulation to be visualized.
 The ''vis'' element defines the naming and frequencing of saving the visualization files.
 The visualizatoin files may include only a fraction of the state data, and may contiain auxiliary "derived" information (see *elsewhere* for more discussion).

 * `"Checkpoint`" is intended to represent all that is necesary to repeat or continue an Amanzi run.
 The specific data contained in a Checkpoint Data dump is specific to the algorithm options and mesh framework selected.
 Checkpoint is special in that no interpolation is perfomed prior to writing the data files; the raw binary state is necessary.
 As a result, the user is allowed to only write Checkpoint at the discrete intervals of the simulation.
 The ''checkpoint'' element defines the naming and frequencing of saving the checkpoint files.

 * `"Observations`" is intended to represent diagnostic values to be returned to the calling routine from Amanzi's simulation driver.
 Observations are typically generated at arbitrary times, and frequently involve various point samplings and volumetric reductions that are interpolated in time to the desired instant.
 Observations may involve derived quantities (see discussion below) or state fields.
 The ''observations'' element may define one or more specific ''observation''.

+* `"Walkabout Data`" is intended to be used as input to the particle tracking software Walkabout.

 *EIB NOTE* - All three of the above are REQUIRED!!
 For the obserservations I understand how to leave that empty.
 But how do I execute without writing a checkpoint?
 If I'm running a dinky test am I really required to specify a checkpoint?
 Will need to test this will validator.
 Talk to Ellen about this.